ArnaudLcm/Useless-Heap-Allocator/README.md

   *We should have more free lists like the glibc does to be more exhaustive but for now let's remain simple.*

-- Free list managements: They are allocated statically and we manage which node is free through a stack

 ### Notes - Features I could implement

 *List of features I could consider to improve the current state of the allocator*: